tj-mc/react-native-version-setter/README.md

 Ensure you have opened the generated `.xcodeproj` file at least once.
 On the first opening, Xcode will create the `MARKETING_VERSION` field that holds your app version.
 Prioed to this, there is nowhere to store the iOS version.

+#### Need Help?
+If you're after a new feature that isn't listed on the roadmap, or you're having trouble with this package, please open an issue.